 Keeping password length secret

 I was recently having a discussion about password inputs!
 Most password fields out there mask their characters, i.e. they display "********" instead of "password".
 However, in some project I was involved there was a requirement to mask the input such that it would always display a static number of masked characters.
-I thought that would be quite unintuitive and questioned the benefit of it.
-But apparently, there are also some well-known applications that are doing this.
-This made me wonder how much easier it would be to guess a password if you already knew its length.
+I thought it would be somewhat unintuitive and questioned the benefit of it.
+But apparently there are also some well-known applications doing this as well.
+This made me wonder what advantage a brute-force attacker gains by knowing the length of the password.

-Let's assume a very basic brute force approach.
-Let r(n,m)r(n,m) be the ratio of possible passwords you can eliminate from your search, with nn being the password length and mm being the number of possible characters.
+Let r(n,m)r(n,m) be the ratio of possible passwords you can eliminate from your search, with nn being the password length and mm being the number of valid characters.
+Then:

 r(n,m)=i=1n1mimn=mn1m11mn=mnmmn(m1)=1m1nm1\begin{align*} r(n, m) & = \frac{\sum_{i=1}^{n-1} m^i}{m^n}\\ & = \frac{\frac{m^n - 1}{m - 1} - 1}{m^n}\\ & = \frac{m^n - m}{m^n(m - 1)}\\ & = \frac{1 - m^{1-n}}{m - 1} \end{align*}